-Located in Perth and Kinross, Scotland, the Glen Quaich is one of the most picturesque roads in the country.
+Located in Perth and Kinross, Scotland, the Glen Quaich is one of the most picturesque, and dangerous, roads in the country.
 The drive is definitely worth it.
-A drive not to be missed!
-There are many excellent photo opportunities.
 Glen Quaich is simply one of the most stunning drives in Scotland.

 The road is paved.
 It’s 10.8 miles long and links Amulree, through Glen Quaich, down to Kenmore.
 It’s a difficult road, with uncountable turns and twists.
 The road is narrow, winding, and features several blind curves and summits.
 There are few passing places.
 It’s not advised taking a large RV on this narrow road, as there are very few passing places.